CubicMC/cubic-server/README.md

-The version currently targeted is **1.19** (Which was the latest version at the time when we launched the project), but future versions may be implemented depending on how well the Cubic Server gets developed.
+The version currently targeted is **1.19** (Which was the latest version at the time when we launched the project), but future versions may be implemented depending on how well Cubic Server gets developed.

 The principal points we want to target are better performances, since Minecraft's server performance going downhill since 1.13, but also proper extensibility